3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 {{< img src="16.jpg">}}

-Upon examining the variable used as the key, we see that it is a byte array of size **510** and is uninitialized.
+Upon examining the variable used as the key, we see that it is a byte array of size **510** and it is uninitialized.
 Let's check all the places where it is used:

 {{< img src="17.jpg">}}

-Here, we see that apart from 4 instances where it is simply loaded into a register, it doesn't change anywhere else.
+Here, we see 4 references where the address of this variable is loaded into a register.
 However, if we follow all of them, we will notice that one of them leads us to a loop in the IOCTL request handler.
 Let's take a closer look at that.

-{{< img src="18.jpg">}}
+{{< img src="18.jpg" caption="v87->Type is input buffer">}}

-At first glance, if we were directed to the first line where the variable is used, one might think that we're simply reading the variable and assigning its contents to another variable.
-However, that's not the case.
-Upon closer inspection, as shown in the image, we see that it actually appends the address of this variable to the variable `v88` and then initializes another variable with the contents of the input buffer.
+At first glance, one might think that we're simply reading the variable and assigning its contents to another variable.
+However, its assigning the address of our array.
+Upon closer inspection, as shown in the image, it copies the input buffer into variable that holds our array address.

-We also need to recall the variable that was checked and became **1** when the program was opened.
-A little further down, it is indeed initialized to **1** here.

 {{< img src="19.jpg">}}

+Remember that one variable that gives us error before, and was intialized only when the program is opened?
+We can saw here that this variable became **1** when the key array is copied from the input buffer.

 **What do we have in the complete picture?**